Clob4k/pseudocode-to-python-converter/README.md

-# Pesudocode-to-python-converter
+# pseudocode-to-python-converter

 * Individual project by _Luke.Tang_

 * Started on _Jan 16th 2022_

-* The program is designed to convert pesudocode in text file into python code.
+* The program is designed to convert pseudocode in text file into python code.

 * Develop environment: _python 3.10.2_

 # Limitations

-You may still obtain output files when operating the program in following situations without errors.
+You may still obtain output files when operating the program without encountering any errors in following situations.
 However, there is no guarantee to generate accurate python format files.

-* Pesudocode to be converted should not have **any keywords** in variable names.
+* pseudocode to be converted should not have **any keywords** in variable names.

 * Mutiline command without pre-definition is not accepted.

 * Unexpected brackets ``()`` may lead to serious errors.

-* Additional blanks preceded, or implemented in commands eg. ``LENGTH (ThisString)`` will not be accepted, since it is considered as wrong syntax.
+* Unexpectded blanks preceded, or implemented in commands eg. ``LENGTH (ThisString)`` will not be accepted, as if it is grammartically correct.

-* This program is **not** capable of handling pesudocode with :
+* This program is **not** capable of handling pseudocode with :

-1. command words that are not mentioned in **Accepted pesudocode format** section.
+1. any command words that are not mentioned in **Accepted pseudocode format** section.

 2. logical operations ``AND, OR, NOT`` within ``IF, WHILE, CASE, REPEAT UNTIL`` operation.